Home » Blog » All Recipes » Sides » Healthy Tzatziki Potato Salad

 • When the water is boiling, add the potatoes.
 Cook until they are just fork tender, approximately 15-20 minutes.

-• While the potatos are cooking, make the tzatziki sauce.
-Grate the cucumber and press as much water out of the cucumber as you can.
-This can be done either by pressing down hard on the cucumber inside of a strainer or squeezing it with your hands.
+• While the potatoes are cooking, make the tzatziki sauce.
+Grate the cucumber.
 In a small bowl, combine the cucumber with all of the tzatziki ingredients.
 Adjust flavors to taste and set aside.

 • Drain the potatoes.
-Toss them with the vinegar, 1/2 teaspoon salt, and 1/2 teaspoon black pepper.
+Toss them with the vinegar, salt, and black pepper.
 Refrigerate until cool, at least 30 minutes.

-• When the potatoes are cool, in a large bowl combine the potatoes and tzatziki sauce.
+• When the potatoes are cool, in a large bowl combine the potatoes, mix ins, and tzatziki sauce.
 Mix and season to taste with additional lemon, cucumber, and salt.
 Mix in additional plain Greek yogurt if you want it creamier.

 • Refrigerate until ready to serve.